geghard

 Language:

-Geghard is a village in Armenia, where the official and most commonly spoken language is Armenian.
-This Indo-European language is the only one in its branch, making it unique.
-The Armenian alphabet is also distinct.
-Additionally, Russian is widely understood and spoken among the older generation due to Armenia's history as a part of the Soviet Union.
-English is increasingly taught in schools, making it another commonly spoken language.
+Geghard is a village in Armenia, so the primary language spoken there is Armenian.
+This language is part of the Indo-European language family and has its own unique script.
+Russian is also widely understood and spoken among the older generation due to Armenia's history as part of the Soviet Union.
+English is increasingly taught in schools, making it another commonly spoken language in Geghard.